Stochastic portfolio theory with price impact: Wealth equation derivations

 \section{Wealth equation derivations}

 The purpose of this section is to prove Proposition~\ref{thm:wealth} and Theorem~\ref{thm:relative_wealth} establishing the wealth and relative wealth equations respectively.
-For the benefit of the reader we start with a heuristic derivation of the wealth equation \eqref{eqn:wealth_smooth},\footnote{We refer to \cite[Chapter~2.2]{webster.23} for a more detailed derivation.} for absolutely continuous strategies, which in the main text was our starting point for deriving the general wealth equation \eqref{eqn:wealth}.
-To this end, we look at a discrete time trading increment from time $t-\Delta t$ to $t$.
+For the benefit of the reader, we start with a heuristic derivation of the wealth equation \eqref{eqn:wealth_smooth}, for absolutely continuous strategies, which in the main text was our starting point for deriving the general wealth equation \eqref{eqn:wealth}.\footnote{We refer to \cite[Chapter~2.2]{webster.23} for a more detailed derivation.} To this end, we look at a discrete time trading increment from time $t-\Delta t$ to $t$.
 We will write $\Delta Q(t)$ for $Q(t) - Q(t-\Delta t)$ and use analogous notation for $\Delta P(t)$ and $\Delta W^Q(t)$.
 At time $t-\Delta t$ the investor starts off with holdings $Q(t-\Delta t)$ and, by time $t$, ends up with the holdings $Q(t)$ after rebalancing.
-The self-financing condition requires the rebalancing process to not require an inflow or outflow of cash.
-In our current setting of fully invested trading strategies this leads to the condition $\Delta Q(t)^\top \widetilde P(t) = 0$, where $\widetilde P(t)$ is the effective execution price, which is typically different from $P(t)$ due to price impact caused by trading.
+The self-financing condition stipulates that the rebalancing trades do not require an inflow or outflow of cash.
+In our current setting of fully invested trading strategies this leads to the condition $\Delta Q(t)^\top \widetilde P(t) = 0$, where $\widetilde P(t)$ is the effective execution price, which is typically different from $P(t)$ due to price impact.
 The self-financing condition can be equivalently rewritten as